parlaynu/sonos-over-vpn/README.md

 Log into your ISP provided router and create the reservation.
 This will be different for all routers; for mine, the process was:

-Navigate through the menus to: Connectivity -> Local Network.
-Click on 'DHCP Reservations' and enter the name, MAC address and IP address from above.
+Navigate through the menus to: 'Connectivity' -> 'Local Network' and select 'DHCP Reservations'.
+Enter the name, MAC address and IP address from above.
+For the example above, these values are:

+    MAC address: b8:27:eb:81:53:de
+    IP address: 192.168.1.21

 ### VPN Endpoint